-\$ hod allocate -d cluster\dir -n number\of\nodes -N name\of\job
+\$ hod -N name\of\job -o "allocate cluster\dir number\of\nodes"

 Note: Due to restriction in the underlying Torque resource manager, names which do not start with a alphabet or contain a 'space' will cause the job to fail.
 The failure message points to the problem being in the specified job name.